SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: System Model

 \subsection{Network Model}

 As illustrated in Figure \ref{fig211}, we introduce SemSteDiff to achieve coverless and controllable SemSteCom.
 The involved nodes are described as follows. \begin{itemize} \item \textbf{Legitimate Transmitter and Receiver:} The legitimate transmitter uses private keys $K_{\text{priv}}$ and public keys $K_{\text{pub}}$ to hide secret images $\mathbf{x}_s$ into stego images $\mathbf{x}_{stego}$ , and transmits it through JSCC to the legitimate receiver.
-The receiver decrypts the stego images $\mathbf{x}’_{stego}$ using the same keys to obtain the secret images $\mathbf{x}’_{s}$. \item \textbf{Key Agreement Center:} The key agreement is responsible for private and public key storage and distribution.
-Different from traditional public key infrastructure (PKI), where the key pair is almost fixed numbers, our key agreement center updates key pair based on the transmission information, which is task-driven and content-dependent.
-The private key is determined by the content of secret image while private key is modified from private key.
-It only sends correct key-pairs to legitimate users to ensure secure key management.

-\item \textbf{Physical Channel:} Additive white Gaussian noise (AWGN) is modeled as the physical channel \cite{xu2023latent}.
+The receiver decrypts the stego images $\mathbf{x}’_{stego}$ using the same keys to obtain the secret images $\mathbf{x}’_{s}$. \item \textbf{Key Agreement Center:} The key agreement center is responsible for private and public key storage and distribution.
+Different from traditional public key infrastructure (PKI), where the key pairs are almost fixed numbers, our key agreement center updates key pairs based on the transmission information, which is task-driven and content-dependent.
+The private key is determined by the content of secret image, while the public key is generated from the private key by modifying the core semantic meaning.
+The interaction between legitimate users and the key management center is assumed to be conducted through secure channels \cite{wang2025efficient}. \item \textbf{Physical Channel:} Additive white Gaussian noise (AWGN) is modeled as the physical channel \cite{xu2023latent}.
 The noise component $n$ follows a complex Gaussian distribution $\mathcal{CN}(0, \sigma_w^2)$, where $\sigma_w^2$ indicates the noise power.
-Hence, the stego images transmitted through channel as follow:
+Hence, the stego images transmitted through channel as follows:

-where $h$ is the coefficients of the physical channel. \item \textbf{Eavesdropper:} Eavesdropper attempts to intercept transmitted semantic information.
-Assumed to have the access to semantic decoder, Eavesdropper aims to recover secret images from steganographic semantic representation. \end{itemize}
+where $h$ is the coefficient of the physical channel. \item \textbf{Eavesdropper:} Eavesdropper attempts to intercept transmitted semantic feature $\mathcal{S}’_{Eve}$ from channel by